"End Intimate Partner Abuse

 How the Intimate Partner Abuse Treatment Program Works

 This intervention is specifically designed to interrupt the cycle of domestic abuse and heal the injuries caused by intimate partner violence.
-Unlike traditional marital therapy, each person engages in the therapeutic process individually.
+Unlike traditional marital therapy, each person engages in the therapeutic process individually, as well as with their partner as a couple.

 What the Batterer Can Expect